top of page

 • Bad breath (halitosis): Persistent bad breath, even after brushing, can be a result of bacteria buildup associated with gum disease.

-• Receding gums: As gum disease progresses, your gums may start to pull away from your teeth, exposing the roots and making your teeth look longer.
+• Receding gums: As it progresses, your gums may start to pull away from your teeth, exposing the roots and making your teeth look longer.

-• Loose or shifting teeth: In advanced stages, gum disease can cause the bone and tissue that support your teeth to deteriorate, leading to loose or wobbly teeth.
+• Loose or shifting teeth: In advanced stages, it can cause the bone and tissue that support your teeth to deteriorate, leading to loose or wobbly teeth.

 • Pus between the gums and teeth: This is a sign of an infection that requires immediate attention.